American Association of Healthcare Executives

 When considering specific proposals related to change of ownership or control:

 - Establish a multifunctional team to evaluate proposals, including outside experts as needed.
+All outside experts should work solely for one organization.

-- Undertake a systematic evaluation of the options in relationship to the organization's established criteria for undertaking a change, considering issues such as governance, financial, operational, legal, human resource and clinical implications, as well as community impact and fit between the organization's culture and that of a potential partner.
+- Undertake a systematic evaluation of the options in relationship to the organization's established criteria for undertaking a change, considering issues such as governance, financial, operational, legal, human resource and clinical implications, as well as community impact and fit between the organization's culture and values system and that of a potential partner.

 - Identify financial incentives, if any, that may have an undue influence on the views of board members, executives and others involved in proposing and evaluating any change in ownership or control.